-The wetlands located within the Subject Lands were not identified as part of the SWS/AEGD Secondary Plan, rather, the totality of the Subject Lands were designated for employment usage (Airport Reserve per Map B. 8.1 of the AEGD Secondary Plan).
-Recreation of this wetland habitat within the Subject Lands is being proposed to ensure that no loss of wetland habitat will occur on site, while still facilitating the AEGD land-use plans for the Subject Lands.
+The wetlands located within the Subject Lands were not identified as part of the SWS/AEGD Secondary Plan, rather, the totality of the Subject Lands was designated for employment usage (Airport Reserve per Map B. 8.1 of the AEGD Secondary Plan).
+Recreation of this wetland habitat within the Subject Lands is being proposed to avoid loss of wetland habitat on site, while still facilitating the AEGD land-use plans for the Subject Lands.
 Wetland replication will follow NPCA's wetland reconfiguration policies, as discussed further below within Section 7.1.2.